Table of Contents

 • Garnishment Lines — view garnishments where this vendor is the agency

-From payroll entries
+From payroll payments